 The absolute classic.
 The Treachery of Images highlights the gap between language and meaning.
 Magritte combines the caption and the image in such a fashion that he forces us to question the importance of the sentence and the word.
 “Pipe,” for instance, is no more an actual pipe than a picture of a pipe can actually be smoked.

 This is an image in an image.
 A witty commentary to the Treachery of Images still plays with the viewer.
 Even though the second pipe is not the painting of the pipe – it is the painting of the pipe.

 Frustrated desires are a common theme in Magritte’s work.
 A barrier of fabric prevents the intimate embrace between two lovers, transforming an act of passion into one of isolation and frustration.

-Look what has happened here.
+Look what happened here.
 Memory with a wound on her head.
-Is it memory bleeding out?
-Will memory be lost if the wound is not bandaged and the blood flow stopped?
-Does the effort to re-member heal the wound and thus stanch the bleeding?
+Is a memory bleeding out?
+Will the memory be lost if the wound is not bandaged and the blood flow stopped?
+Does the effort to remember heal the wound and thus stanch the bleeding?